By: Laura Worhacz

 By: Rick Hernandez

-After our pilgrimage journey ended at the steep steps of the basilica, my Grandma asked me to join her in completing a traditional penance at the steps to the church.
-We were to go up the 72 steps, on our knees while praying, intention fully in mind to offer this action for the healing of the world.
+After our pilgrimage journey ended at the basilica’s steep steps, my Grandma asked me to join her in completing a traditional penance at the steps to the church.
+We were to go up the 72 steps, on our knees while praying, intention fully in mind to offer this action to heal the world.
 I thought I could not give more that day.
-I was tired and just a kid.
+I was tired to the point of exhaustion.
 I had just walked 33 miles and prayed more than I had ever prayed before.
-How would anyone expect me to also go up these stairs on my knees after all I had already done?
-But love compels, so up we went, each step on our knees.
+How would anyone expect me to go up these stairs on my knees after all I had already done?
+But love compels us, so up we went, each step on our knees.
 I had never before felt more elated to have finished a task.
-That day, many miracles happened, and they happened because of sacrifice and penance, offerings of love.
+That day, many wondrous things happened, and they happened because of sacrifice and penance, offerings of love.

 We are here today, commemorating the long silence of Holy Saturday.
-This is a day perfectly suited to sacrifice, penance and silence.
+This is a day perfectly suited to sacrifice, penance, and quiet.
 Let us take the time to meditate upon the great sacrifice of Christ and His gift of love to us on the Cross.
-Let us bring our own pain and suffering, our crosses, as offerings of love, and unite them to His.
+Let us bring our own pain and suffering, our crosses, as offerings, and unite them to His.
 May this union transform our hearts, that we may say, “Now I rejoice in my sufferings for your sake, for in my flesh I am filling up what is lacking in the afflictions of Christ on behalf of His body, which is the Church” (Colossians 1:24).

 May our Good Lord bless us all.
-Happy Easter!
+Amen

 By: Laura Worhacz